Español

 Most skin lymphomas are T-cell lymphomas.
 These are sometimes called cutaneous T-cell lymphomas (CTCLs).

 Over time, MF can spread across the skin or invade lymph nodes and organs like the liver.
 In many people this disease grows slowly, but it can sometimes grow more quickly, especially in older people.
-Some people with MF go on to develop Sezary syndrome.
+Some people with MF may go on to develop Sezary syndrome (see below).

 Rare variants of MF include folliculotropic MF, pagetoid reticulosis, and granulomatous slack skin.

-Sezary syndrome (SS): This is often thought of as an advanced form of mycosis fungoides, but these are actually different diseases.
-In SS, most or all of the skin is affected, instead of just patches of skin.
 People with SS typically have a very itchy, scaly red rash that can look like a severe sunburn.
 This is called generalized erythroderma.
 The skin is often thickened.
-Lymphoma cells, called Sezary cells, can be found in the blood (as well as in the lymph nodes).
+Lymphoma cells, called Sezary cells, can be found in the blood and the lymph nodes.

-Whereas MF is usually slow growing, SS tends to grow and spread faster, and is harder to treat.
-People with SS also often have further weakened immune systems, which increases their risk of serious infections.
+People with SS often have weakened immune systems, which increases their risk of serious infections.

-Primary cutaneous anaplastic large cell lymphoma (C-ALCL): This lymphoma usually starts as one or a few tumors on the skin, which can vary in size.
-Some of these may break open (ulcerate).
+This lymphoma usually starts as one or a few tumors on the skin.
+The tumors can vary in size, and some may break open (ulcerate).

-Most people with this disease are in their 50s or 60s, but it can also occur in children.
+Most people with this disease are in their 50s or 60s, but it can also happen in children.
 It is found at least twice as often in men as in women.
-In most cases it does not spread beyond the skin, and the prognosis (outlook) is very good.
+In most cases, it doesn’t spread beyond the skin and the prognosis (outlook) is very good.

-Primary cutaneous peripheral T-cell lymphoma, rare subtypes: This is a group of rare skin lymphomas that don’t fit into any of the above categories.
-There are several types.
+This is a group of rare skin lymphomas that don’t fit into any of the above categories.
+There are several types:

 These lymphomas are sometimes referred to as cutaneous B-cell lymphomas (CBCLs).

-Primary cutaneous follicle center lymphoma: This is the most common B-cell lymphoma of the skin.
+This is the most common B-cell lymphoma of the skin.
 It tends to grow slowly.
-The early lesions are groups of red pimples, nodules, or plaques that form on the scalp, forehead, or upper body.
-Less often they are found on the legs.
+The early lesions are groups of red pimples, nodules (lumps), or plaques (raised areas) that form on the scalp, forehead, or upper body.
+Less often, they are found on the legs.
 Sometimes the pimples grow into nodules.

 This type of lymphoma is typically found in middle-aged adults.
-It tends to respond well to radiation therapy, and most patients have an excellent outlook.
+It tends to respond well to radiation therapy, and most people have an excellent outlook.

-Primary cutaneous diffuse large B-cell lymphoma, leg type: This is a fast-growing lymphoma that begins as large nodules, mainly on the lower legs.
-It occurs most often in older people, and is more common in women than men.
-In some people, this lymphoma spreads to lymph nodes and internal organs, causing serious problems.
+This is a fast-growing lymphoma that begins as large nodules (lumps), mainly on the lower legs.
+It happens most often in older people and is more common in women than men.
+It sometimes spreads to lymph nodes and internal organs, causing serious problems.

 Hathuc VM, Hristov AC, Smith LB.
 Primary cutaneous acral CD8+ T-cell lymphoma.
 Arch Pathol Lab Med.
 2017; 141(11): 1469-1475.

-Jacobsen E, Freedman AS, Willemze R. Primary cutaneous follicle center lymphoma.
+Jacobsen E, Willemze R. Primary cutaneous follicle center lymphoma.
 UpToDate.
-Accessed at www.uptodate.com/contents/primary-cutaneous-follicle-center-lymphoma on February 8, 2018.
+2025.
+Accessed at www.uptodate.com/contents/primary-cutaneous-follicle-center-lymphoma on April 1, 2025.

-Jacobsen E, Freedman AS, Willemze R. Primary cutaneous large B cell lymphoma, leg type.
+Jacobsen E, Willemze R. Primary cutaneous large B cell lymphoma, leg type.
 UpToDate.
-Accessed at www.uptodate.com/contents/primary-cutaneous-large-b-cell-lymphoma leg-type on February 8, 2018.
+2025.
+Accessed at https://www.uptodate.com/contents/primary-cutaneous-large-b-cell-lymphoma leg-type on April 1, 2025.

 Keeling BH, Gavino ACP, Admirand J, Soldano AC.
 Primary cutaneous CD4-positive small/medium-sized pleomorphic T-cell lymphoproliferative disorder: Report of a case and review of the literature.
 J Cutan Pathol.
 2017;44(11):944-947.